N1700403H/stdp-mnist/readme.txt

 This is a trying of applying this model in DDoS detect.
+Surely this is not the end of this program and we will push this forward when we are capable of writing our framework.

 This is the code for the paper "Unsupervised learning of digit recognition using spike-timing-dependent plasticity" available at http://journal.frontiersin.org/article/10.3389/fncom.2015.00099/abstract#